Near Honfleur, France

 Boucher chuckled low, controlled.
 “But not tonight, little spy.
-As you have come to discover, I do not have the same aversion to seeing you suffer as my master does.”
+As you discovered, I do not have the same aversion to seeing you suffer as does my master.”

 Something eerily familiar about the prisoner’s voice caught Guy’s attention.
-His gaze sliced back to Danforth to find puzzlement etched deeply between his friend’s brows.
+He glanced back at Danforth for his reaction and found puzzlement etched between his friend’s brows.

-A young man.
+A young Englishman.
 Disappointment spiraled through him.
-He glanced at Danforth and shook his head, and then evaluated their situation.
+He glanced at Danforth, shook his head, and evaluated their situation.
 The corridor beyond the candlelit chamber loomed like a great, impenetrable abyss.

 He couldn’t walk away from the poor soul struggling on the table, nor could he cold-bloodedly put an end to his misery.
 The young man was a countryman, not his enemy, and he would never leave one of his own in Valère’s hands.

 With great care, he withdrew a six-inch hunting knife from his boot.
-He heard Danforth curse softly, violently, behind him, and then a rustle of movement.
-His hand shot out to stay his friend, and a short struggle ensued.
-Their roles now reversed, Guy whispered in Danforth’s ear, “There’s no way around, and I’m not leaving him here.”
+He heard Danforth curse softly, violently, behind him, then a rustle of movement.
+His hand shot out to stay his friend, and a brief struggle ensued.
+Their roles now reversed, Guy whispered in Danforth’s ear, “There’s no way around this cell, and I’m not leaving him here.”